a20351766/udo.1.4.0/docs/source/build_network.rst

 If you'd like to learn more about the underlying tooling and bootstrap mechanics, continue reading.
-In these next sections we'll walk through the various steps and requirements to build a fully-functional Hyperledger Fabric network.
+In these next sections we'll walk through the various steps and requirements to build a fully-functional Hyperledger UDO network.

-.. note:: The manual steps outlined below assume that the ``FABRIC_LOGGING_SPEC`` in
+.. note:: The manual steps outlined below assume that the ``UDO_LOGGING_SPEC`` in
           the ``cli`` container is set to ``DEBUG``.
 You can set this by modifying the ``docker-compose-cli.yaml`` file in the ``first-network`` directory. e.g.